wincent/pinnacle/README.md

-# Intro
+# Pinnacle<a name="pinnacle-pinnacle" href="#user-content-pinnacle-pinnacle"></a>

+## Intro<a name="pinnacle-intro" href="#user-content-pinnacle-intro"></a>

-Pinnacle provides functions for manipulating `:highlight` groups.
+Pinnacle provides functions for manipulating <strong>`:highlight`</strong> groups.

-# Installation
+## Installation<a name="pinnacle-installation" href="#user-content-pinnacle-installation"></a>

 To install Pinnacle, use your plug-in management system of choice.

 If you don't have a "plug-in management system of choice", I recommend Pathogen (https://github.com/tpope/vim-pathogen) due to its simplicity and robustness.
-Assuming that you have Pathogen installed and configured, and that you want to install Pinnacle into `~/.vim/bundle`, you can do so with:
+Assuming that you have Pathogen installed and configured, and that you want to install vim-docvim into `~/.vim/bundle`, you can do so with:

 ```
 git clone https://github.com/wincent/pinnacle.git ~/.vim/bundle/pinnacle